joe7575/pdp13/manuals/manualXL_EN.md

 If this block is removed, the data is retained.
 If the block is destroyed, the data is gone too.

 The hard disk supports one level of directories.
 Directory names must be 2 or 3 characters long, including letters and numbers.
-It is advisable to create the following directories:
+It is advisable to create the following directories.
+Only these directories are searched for executable files or `.asm` files:

 ```
 h/bin - for all executable programs, including the boot file (attention: boot itself must also be adapted)
-h/lib - for all .asm files that are used as a library (strcpy.asm, etc.)
+h/lib - for all .asm files that are used as library by the assembler (strcpy.asm, etc.)
-h/prj - for all of your own .asm project files
+h/ubn - for all own executable programs
-h/usr - for all other, own files s
+h/ulb - for all own .asm files that shall be used as library by the assembler

 ```